mlettini/matthewlettini.me/src/work/forecast.md

 ---
 company: Harvest
-title: Forecast
+title: Harvest Forecast
-subtitle: An all-new product offering simple time planning for teams.
+subtitle: Simple, flexible, and visual time planning for teams.
 image: /images/work/forecast-team.png
 order: 1
-date: 2022-01-01
+date: 2014-07-22
 ---

 <div class="inner">

 Time tracking with Harvest helps teams understand their present and their past, but what about their future?
 How do they plan their time?
 This was the question that set us on a course to develop [Forecast](https://getharvest.com/forecast), a companion app with the ability to plot your team’s upcoming assignments along a horizontal timeline.

-Between 2013 and 2018, Forecast was created and maintained by a small team that consisted of just the CEO, myself, and a rotating set of 4 engineers.
+Between 2013 and 2018, Forecast was created and maintained by a small team that consisted of just the CEO, myself, and four great engineers.
 I was the product lead, responsible for all things product: strategy, research, project management, design, UI & UX, HTML & CSS, beta communication, and even customer support at times.
 For those few years, Forecast was my baby.

 </div>